noornee/chip-0007-converter/README.md

 execute
 `go run . --help`
-to receive a guide on how to call the program.
+in the parent directory to receive a guide on how to call the program.

-`go run . --csv <path to csv file>` i.e. `go run . --csv file.csv`
+`go run . --csv <path to csv file>`

+i.e. `go run . --csv file.csv`

 this would read the csv file and generate a json file containing the parsed data from the csv in the format of `chip-0007`